anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 There are additional methods, such as described by {{?I-D.pauly-dprive-oblivious-doh}}.

 The use of unencrypted (Do53) requests to a local DNS server exposes the list to any internal passive eavesdroppers, and for some situations that may be significant, particularly if unencrypted WiFi is used.
-Use of Encrypted DNS connection to a local DNS recursive resolver is a preferred choice, assuming that the trust anchor for the local DNS server can be obtained, such as via {{I-D.reddy-dprive-bootstrap-dns-server}}.
+Use of Encrypted DNS connection to a local DNS recursive resolver is a preferred choice, assuming that the trust anchor for the local DNS server can be obtained, such as via {{I-D.reddy-add-iot-byod-bootstrap}}.

 IoT devices that reach out to the manufacturer at regular intervals to check for firmware updates are informing passive eavesdroppers of the existence of a specific manufacturer's device being present at the origin location.